How To Improve As Enhancement Shaman — Dragonflight 10.2

 small amount of damage when you are forced out of range.
 Both of your

-Shock spells have a 40-yard range, as does your Maelstrom Weapon
+Shock spells have a 40-yard range, as do your Maelstrom Weapon

 spenders, letting you fill space that other melee specs may not be able